DynamicDevices/Immersive-Home/README.md

 [Home Assistant](https://www.home-assistant.io/) is a huge modular home automation system that runs on an RaspberryPI.
 [Immersive-Home](https://immersive-home.org/) is able to log into it to access its location-based sensors and controls and overlay them into Augmented Reality.

-## Godotengine
+## Godot engine

-The [Godot](https://godotengine.org/) is a free, lightweight open source Game Engine that supports Virtual Reality features such as pass-through cameras and hand-tracking.
+The [Godot](https://godotengine.org/) engine is a free, lightweight open source Game Engine that supports Virtual Reality features such as pass-through cameras and hand-tracking.

 ## Exoplayer plugin